-At present, Anne Flierman is the chair of the Supervisory Board of the Streekziekenhuis Koningin Beatrix in Winterswijk and a member of the Supervisory Board of Cogas NV.
+At present, Anne Flierman is the chair of the Supervisory Board of the Santiz Hospital in Winterswijk and Doetinchem and a member of the Supervisory Board of Cogas NV.

 Within Nuffic's Board of Trustees he is a member of the Audit Committee.